Haivision/srt/docs/srt-live-transmit.md

 **IMPORTANT** information about IPv6.

-This application can also use the address specified as IPv6.
-In that case, note the following restrictions:
+This application can also use an address specified as IPv6 with the following restrictions:

 1. The IPv6 address in the URI is specified in square brackets: e.g.